shmul/mule/README.md

 ### Lua and luarocks

-* Install either Lua 5.1 or 5.2 using your standard package manager.
+* Install >=Lua 5.1 (caveat - Lua 5.3 was only lightly tested) using your standard package manager.
 You can also install Lua from the [Lua download page](http://www.lua.org/download.html).
 * Install luarocks using the package manager or from the [luarocks download page](http://luarocks.org/en/Download).
 * Install additional rocks - copas, lpack, luaposix, StackTracePlus (optional)

 ### Lightning Memory-Mapped Database (LMDB)
 Assuming `/home/user/projects` is the root of your development projects, run the following commands to install LMDB:

 <pre>
 git clone https://github.com/LMDB/lmdb # This will create a directory ./mdb/libraries/liblmdb